UMM-CSci-Systems/Log-processing/README.md

 of processing in his work in security analysis.)

 In this lab we will be given a number of (old, from 2011) `secure` log files from several of the lab machines.
-Our lab uses Redhat Linux and, at the time, essentially anything to do with authentication was stored in `/var/log/secure`.
+Our lab uses Fedora Linux and, at the time, essentially anything to do with authentication was stored in `/var/log/secure`.
 Debian systems used a different, but similar file named `auth.log` and newer Linux systems using `systemd` require the use of a special command called `journalctl` to extract that same information.
 However,